patrickmineault/research_code/docs/slides/04-docs.md

 * Write documentation
 * Write the right kind of documentation
 * Save your long-term memory and offload it to digital store
-* Save yourself when you're in a pinch
-* 5-minute exercise: make a README.md file
+* 5-minute exercise: make a README.md file and push it to Github